jpedro/jpedro.github.io/.posts/companies.md

 But they do reduce the flow of information between the Vision at the top and the trenches at the bottom.

+The what flows down but not the why.
+The critical data that made this decision less risky.

 <!--
 ## Cults